mth0348/bfh-cloud-shader/doc/journal/journal.md

 * Read published papers about real-time cloud rendering
 * Compare popular techniques and methods

-Next meeting is scheduled for March 2nd, 2020 at 3pm.
+Next meeting is scheduled for March 2, 2020 at 3pm.

+&nbsp;

 &nbsp;